 Leigh Anne McMahon, DNP, MHA, RN, NEA-BC

-Senior Vice President, Patient Care Services & Chief Nursing Officer
+Executive Vice President, Patient Care Services & Chief Nursing Officer

-Leigh Anne McMahon is the Senior Vice President for Patient Care Services and the Chief Nursing Officer of White Plains Hospital.
+Leigh Anne McMahon is the Executive Vice President for Patient Care Services and the Chief Nursing Officer of White Plains Hospital.
 In this role, Ms. McMahon oversees all patient care services at the Hospital including Nursing, Respiratory Therapy, the Infection Prevention Department, Care Management and Physical Therapy.
 She is also responsible for all patient experience initiatives and performance on the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) and Press Ganey surveys.